ANUJT65/bharatkelaadlokenaam/README.md

 3. **Scalability:** Supports large traffic volumes and spikes.
 4. **High Availability:** Ensures reliable access to resources with minimal downtime.
 5. **Cost Efficiency:** Lowers bandwidth and infrastructure costs.

-## **AI-Resource Generation: HOW WE ARE UNIQUE!!**

-Our platform includes advanced AI-generated resources to enhance the educational experience:
-**We are applying RAGs on the transcription of the video + on the captions from video so that we can get better ai generated resources, you could even see in architecture diagram so all resources are generated using this, ensuring accuracy**

-1. **Adaptive MCQS Which track Engagement throughout the videos:** Adaptive MCQs generated based on lecture content, increasing in difficulty as the user progresses.
-2. **AI-Generated Notes:** Real-time note generation based on the ongoing lecture.
-3. **AI-Generated Flow Diagrams and Process Flows:** Summarized and generated using nodes and connections for clear visualizations.
-4. **Doubt Solving Chatbot:** RAG-based chatbot for addressing questions related to lecture content.
-5. **Image Visualizations:** AI-generated visualizations to support lecture content understanding.
-6. **Vocational Learning/Tests through AI Avatar Chatbot:** AI avatar teacher which would give insights on basis of tone of students and also responses given by them to the questions posed by ai avatar module great for personality development.

 ## **Present Implementation**
 ![quizsystem](https://github.com/user-attachments/assets/dd7965c1-5249-4c91-97e6-9d1ad21d77c5)